0xadada/0xadada.github.io/docs/2016-11-06-travel-italy-switzerland.md

 books, expensive Yoga classes, meditation get-aways, therapy sessions, magical potions and boner pills).
 The real work can't be bought, it must be practiced- and you don't need to leave the house to do it.
-Travel doesn't change personal growth any more than puzzels improve intellectual growth.
+Travel doesn't change personal growth any more than puzzles improve intellectual growth.

 ![Home, the journey inwards](/static/images/2016-11-06-travel-home.jpg)